* U.S. oil inventories data due in next two days

 * U.S. crude stocks falling in recent weeks

-* U.S. oil production also rising, dampening price rises (Updates throughout, changes dateline, previous SINGAPORE)
+* U.S. oil output also rising, dampening price rises (Updates detail, prices in paragraphs 1-2)

 LONDON, Aug 22 (Reuters) - Oil prices steadied on Tuesday, supported by signs that global supply may be tightening gradually and restrained by rising U.S. shale production.

 "U.S. crude oil stocks have been falling consistently in recent weeks," said Fawad Razaqzada, market analyst at futures brokerage Forex.com.